 The latest Covid-19 information for DC is available at: https://coronavirus.dc.gov .
 A full listing of agencies and their status can be found at: https://coronavirus.dc.gov/page/stay-home#agencies

 Allergy, Cold, Flu, or Coronavirus? - A chart describing general differences between these four conditions.

-Bilingual Health Call Center - City officials released a number, 1-844-796-2797, for a bilingual call center at Mary’s Center, a community clinic in Adams Morgan, for residents who are experiencing COVID-19 symptoms but don’t have a primary care doctor.
+Bilingual Health Call Center - A bilingual call center, 1-844-796-2797, is available in DC at Mary’s Center, a community clinic, for residents experiencing COVID-19 symptoms and without a primary care doctor.

 Covid-19 Newsletter: Dr. Lucy McBride - Subscribe to her newsletter here.

 Covid-19 Vaccination Questions and Answers - NY Times Resource, updated October 18, 2021